-The human eye can adapt to be more sensitive at night – and cats’ eyes are more sensitive than ours.
-Similarly, photographic film is manufactured with different sensitivity for different purposes.
+Photographic film is manufactured with different sensitivity for different purposes.
 Film sensitivity is known as “ISO film speed” and is a number usually in the range 25 – 1000, with a typical film for everyday use having a sensitivity of about ISO 100.
 Lower sensitivity film will give finer grain and better colour but at the expense of needing lots of light.
 High speed film can be used with less light but at the expense of noticeable grain and less pleasing colour.

-[ISO = International Organization for Standardization]
+ISO = International Organization for Standardization

 In the description above, I've assumed that the camera's light meter just measures the average brightness of the scene and sets the exposure to produce, on average, a mid-grey image.
 In many cases, this is not a smart approach as the illumination of the subject might be quite different from the background.
 To help us overcome this problem, modern digital cameras offer a number of metering modes – typically evaluative metering, partial metering, spot metering and centre-weighted average metering.
 See: Metering modes